Grauenwolf/Tortuga-TestMonkey/README.md

 Not looking forward to the overtime, I created the code generator called Test Monkey.
 It used reflection to create the tedious property and interface unit tests, freeing up the team to concentrate on the more difficult tests.

-The original Test Monkey was published on GotDotNet, which was Microsoft’s attempt at an open-source platform.
+The original Test Monkey was published on GotDotNet, which was Microsoftâ€™s attempt at an open-source platform.
 To the best of my knowledge, no one else used it because the setup involved copying the projects into your solution and hard-coding paths to the output DLLs.
 So the code slowly rotted over time.

-With C#’s Source Generators, I can finally offer the developer experience that I always wanted for Test Monkey (and learn far more than I wanted to know about Roslyn syntax trees).
+With C#â€™s Source Generators, I can finally offer the developer experience that I always wanted for Test Monkey (and learn far more than I wanted to know about Roslyn syntax trees).

 ### Future Tests